January 4 – 6, 2019

 About the President’s Academy

-The President’s Academy is an educational leadership experience designed to provide chapter and colony presidents with in-depth learning concentrating on serving others, self-awareness, chapter operations, understanding vision, and how to create a chapter success plan.
+The President’s Academy is an educational leadership experience designed to provide chapter and colony presidents with a concentrated deep dive into serving others, self-awareness, chapter operations, understanding vision, and how to create a chapter success plan.
 Through a servant leadership lens, participants are able to focus on member retention, teamwork, conflict resolution, and compromise.
 This experience will seek to provide participants with the necessary tools to coach those they lead and to create and sustain a chapter success plan which will lead to increased member engagement and retention.

 Takeaways, Accommodations and Expenses